I recently had a request from a young composer to vlog my composition process as I was writing a piece of music. I declined, for a number of reasons.

 Did anyone even celebrate Halloween in the Soviet Union?
 They did not.
 But does my boy Alldead Slitsya need some bogus holiday to creep you tf out?
 HE DOES NOT.

 Andy is now Professor of Horn and Orchestral Director at the University of Wisconsin-Stevens Point; Mary is a musician and staff member with the Central Wisconsin Symphony.
 The premiere was given at the UWSP School of Music, by Mary and Andy and Janna Ernst on the piano.
-Shortly thereafter, I travelled to Wisconsin to give further performances (as pianist) both there and in Chicago.
-The video above is of our final performance in September 2017 at a house concert in Chicago.
+Shortly thereafter, I travelled to Wisconsin to give further performances (as pianist) both there and in Chicago, and we have since performed it at additional concerts as part of the ARTi Gras Festival in Central Wisconsin.